facebook/react-native-website/website/versioned_docs/version-0.70/new-architecture-appendix.md

 You may also find it useful to refer to the JavaScript specifications for the core modules in React Native.
 These are located inside the `Libraries/` directory in the React Native repository.

-## III.
+## IV.
 Invoking the code-gen during development

 > This section contains information specific to v0.66 of React Native.